vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 Welcome to the third part of our Peakboard Hub API series.
 To learn the basics, like how to get an API key and how to use it to obtain and handle an access token, see our [getting started](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) article.

 One of the typical use cases for Peakboard Hub is using the Hub for data storage.
-That's why there are functions that read and write the data of a Hub list.
-We will discuss these functions in this article.
+That's why there are endpoints that read and write the data of a Hub list.
+We will discuss these endpoints in this article.

 | Endpoint          | Method   | Description                                  |
 | ----------------- | -------- | -------------------------------------------- |